Sharpe Ratio: Formula, Importance, Limitations

 Understanding the Sharpe ratio

-The Sharpe ratio is an indicator of risk-adjustable returns named after Nobel laureate William F. McCarthy.
+The Sharpe ratio is an indicator of risk-adjusted returns named after Nobel laureate William F. Sharpe.
 The primary purpose of this measure is to find out how much of an extra profit you receive for taking increasing levels of risk.
 It indicates that more return per unit of risk is received as the Sharpe ratio increases.

 In simple phrases, if you invest in a mutual fund, then the Sharpe ratio shows you how many returns you are getting for each level of associated risk.
 This way, one can compare different funds despite their differences in terms of riskiness.